How to Launch a Startup and Avoid Burnout

 1. Regularly Seek Support

-Most successful entrepreneurs agree the real learning takes place once you're out of the classroom, regardless of how good your MBA is.
-It's important to find a support network you can approach when real-world issues arise and you need an experienced voice to consult.
+Most successful entrepreneurs agree that real learning takes place once you're out of the classroom, regardless of how good your MBA is.
+Finding a support network you can approach when real-world issues arise and you need an experienced voice to consult is essential.

-You likely have inside support from co-founders but add people you can trust who have accomplished what you hope to do in order to provide you with outside support.
+You likely have inside support from co-founders, but add people you can trust who have accomplished what you hope to do to provide you with outside support.

 Change is hard.
-But as you get used to changing routine behaviors, you just may find out you enjoy the changes.
-That will lower the stress.
+But as you get used to changing routine behaviors, you may enjoy the changes.
+That will lower stress.

 3. Take Time for Yourself Every Day

 This should be a part of every founder's day, seven days a week.
 Completely unplug and do something that can bring you a sense of personal satisfaction.
-This enables you to better handle the stresses that come with growing your startup.
+This enables you to handle better the stresses of growing your startup.

 4. Clarify Your Goals

 There is an infinite number of tasks you could be working on at any point in time.
-You could be doing things like making sales calls, improving marketing funnels, and/or introducing yourself to possible new investors.
+You could be making sales calls, improving marketing funnels, or introducing yourself to possible new investors.
 All of these can impact your success.
-The trick here is to stop thinking you have to do all of it every day.
+The trick here is to stop thinking you must do all of it daily.

-• Which smaller tasks need to happen before the broader tasks and before the end goal is reached?
+- Which smaller tasks must happen before the broader tasks and the end goal is reached?

-When the list is quite long and the tasks are broken into bite-sized pieces, you can fill in your calendar.
+You can fill in your calendar when the list is long, and the tasks are broken into bite-sized pieces.
 Now, your goals seem attainable, and you'll have a path delineated for accomplishing them.
 Keep in mind how far you've come, too!

 Recognizing burnout in colleagues

-Recognizing burnout in yourself is important.
-There are also signs of burnout you can and should watch for in your colleagues.
-Things like dissatisfaction, apathy, lessened productivity, relationships at work deteriorating, or increases in absenteeism.
+Recognizing burnout in yourself is essential.
+There are also signs of burnout you can and should watch for in your colleagues—things like dissatisfaction, apathy, lessened productivity, relationships at work deteriorating, or increases in absenteeism.

 1. Clearly lay out what to expect before the first day of work

-Have days for prospective applicants/employees to come hang out and have straightforward conversations about what they can expect and what a typical day on the job looks like.
-This minimizes the risk of burnout even before the employee starts.
+Have days for prospective applicants/employees to hang out and have straightforward conversations about what they can expect and what a typical day on the job looks like.
+This minimizes the risk of burnout even before the team member starts.

 2. Define roles in as much detail as possible